 - 1. A sound truck as referred to herein shall mean a motor vehicle or trailer containing sound amplification equipment capable of generating a sound level reading of 65 dBA or more measured at a distance of 50 feet from the source. - 2.
-Regardless of the provisions of Section 65-20-A-3, collect refuse or recycling with a refuse/recycling collection vehicle between the hours of 7:00 p.m. and 7:00 a.m. the following day in an R, RM, and Planned zones as defined in §65-20-A-5B. (amended 2/8/11, LL 1-2011)
+Regardless of the provisions of Section 65-20-A-3, collect refuse or recycling with a refuse/recycling collection vehicle between the hours of 7:00 p.m. and 7:00 a.m. the following day in an R, RM, and Planned Unit Development-Residential and Planned Unit Development Multi-Residential Districts or noise sensitive zones as defined in §65-20-A-5B. (amended 2/8/11, LL 1-2011)